aptosis/aptos-toolkit/README.md

 ## License

-Move IDL is licensed under the Apache License, Version 2.0.
+Aptos Toolkit is licensed under the Apache License, Version 2.0.